alerque/libertinus/README.md

 ## Download

-Downloads containing all the font files and documentation can be downloaded from the [Releases][3] page of the project on GitHub.
+Downloads containing all the font files and documentation can be found on the [Releases][3] page of the project on GitHub.

 ## Contributing